lunakv/henceforth/README.md

 - `DO`, `LOOP`, `+LOOP`, `LEAVE`, `UNLOOP`, `I`, `J`
 - `."`, `RECURSE`, `EXIT`

-To find out more about the usage of the words listed above, see the [Forth standard](https://forth-standard.org/standard/core) website
+To find out more about the usage of the words listed above, see the [Forth standard](https://forth-standard.org/standard/core) website.

 ## Differences from the Forth standard (or common Forth implementations)
 While Henceforth generally tries to adhere to the Forth standard, there are a few notable exceptions: